About our Regional Directors

 Arkansas, Illinois, Iowa, Kansas, Louisiana, Minnesota, Missouri, Nebraska, North Dakota, Oklahoma, South Dakota, Texas, and Wisconsin

-I am a Board Member of Waukesha Kennel Club in Wisconsin and have been Assistant Show Chair for the past 2 years, prior to that I was Chief Ring Steward.
-I was born into the world of Purebred Dogs.
+I was born into the world of purebred dogs.
 My father, Charles Prager was an all breed dog handler, later a dog Judge.
 He bred Bedlington Terriers for Center Ridge Kennels.
-Center Ridge Kennels was located at our home where my father was involved in breeding and whelping a variety of purebred dogs for their owners.
-He also created and produced GroomRite Products-a line of dog grooming products which included tack boxes, grooming tables, dog dryers and aluminum crates.
-So dog shows occupied my formative years and my love for dogs began early.
+Center Ridge Kennels was located at our home in Milwaukee.
+WI-my father was involved in breeding and showing a variety of purebred dogs for their owners.
+He also created and produced Groom Rite Products-a line of dog grooming products which included tack boxes, grooming tables, dog dryers and aluminum crates.
+Please let me know if you discover a Groom Rite product-I am trying to gather some of the wonderful products my father created in my childhood for grooming purebred dogs!

 Region 4 (Green): Ailynn Knox-Collins